On the size of temporal cliques in subcritical random temporal graphs: Abstract

 \section{Abstract}

 A \emph{random temporal graph} is an Erd\H{o}s-R\'enyi random graph $G(n,p)$, together with a random ordering of its edges.
 A path in the graph is called \emph{increasing} if the edges on the path appear in increasing order.
-A set $S$ of vertices forms a \emph{temporal clique} if for all $u,v \in S$, there is an increasing path from $u$ to $v$. \cite{Becker2023} proved that if $p=c\log n/n$ for $c>1$, then, with high probability, there is a temporal clique of size $n-o(n)$.
+A set $S$ of vertices forms a \emph{temporal clique} if for all $u,v \in S$, there is an increasing path from $u$ to $v$.
+Becker, Casteigts, Crescenzi, Kodric, Renken, Raskin and Zamaraev \cite{Becker2023} proved that if $p=c\log n/n$ for $c>1$, then, with high probability, there is a temporal clique of size $n-o(n)$.
 On the other hand, for $c<1$, with high probability, the largest temporal clique is of size $o(n)$.
-In this note we improve the latter bound by showing that, for $c<1$, the largest temporal clique is of \emph{constant} size with high probability.
+In this note, we improve the latter bound by showing that, for $c<1$, the largest temporal clique is of \emph{constant} size with high probability.